Vaiterius/N-Word-Counter-Bot/README.md

 Thank you for blowing up my bot to over 10,000 Discord servers.
 It was a pleasure serving the community for the time it was alive.

+Inspired by the original (banned) N-Word Counter from 2020, with my own take on it.
+There seems to be a newer counter bot after mine [here](https://discord.com/discovery/applications/1127678753343029268) so go check that one out.

 ## Invite Link

 [Here!](https://discord.com/oauth2/authorize?client_id=939483341684605018&permissions=412317244480&scope=bot)